Compressed Gas: Use and Storage Guidelines

 - Close the valve.
 Leave some positive pressure in the cylinder.

-- Replace any valve outlet and protective caps originally shipped with the cylinder.
+- Replace original valve outlets and protective caps shipped with the cylinder.

 - Mark or label the cylinder "empty" and store it in a designated area for the supplier.